hslatman/awesome-threat-intelligence/README.md

             <a href="https://infosec.cert-pa.it" target="_blank">Infosec - CERT-PA</a>
         </td>
         <td>
             Malware samples <a href="https://infosec.cert-pa.it/analyze/submission.html" target="_blank">collection and analysis</a>, <a href="https://infosec.cert-pa.it/analyze/statistics.html" target="_blank">blocklist service, <a href="https://infosec.cert-pa.it/cve.html">vulnerabilities database</a> and more.
-Created and managed by <a href="https://www.cert-pa.it">CERT-PA</a>
+Created and managed by CERT-PA.
         </td>
     </tr>
     <tr>